 - being in an area of the body where it is easy to remove

 Your GP or doctor from the Local Hospital Skin Cancer MDT will refer you to the Specialist Skin Cancer MDT if you:

 - have a rare skin cancer

-- have SCC or melanoma that's at higher risk of coming back or has come back
+- have SCC or melanoma that is at higher risk of coming back or has come back

-- have any type of skin cancer that's spread to another part of your body
+- have any type of skin cancer that has spread to another part of your body

 - need treatment that the Local Hospital Skin Cancer MDT doesn't provide